 To aid in the stabilization of the economy, the Federal Reserve has severely reduced the Federal Funds interest rate through 2015 to a paltry 0.00-0.25 percent — unchanged since 2008.
 This number directly affects the interest rate you can earn on your savings account, as bank rates tend to follow this benchmark closely.

 The interest rate that banks offer is their choice.
 Historically, online banks have offered their customers a higher interest rate because they have lower overhead costs — they don’t have to pay rent on their local branches.

 Throughout the entire industry, however, the national average bank interest rate for savings accounts is only 0.17%.
 The best savings rates range from highs of 4.00% APY at The Bank of Greene County, to 2.52% APY at Pioneer Muslim Federal Credit Union, to 2.02% APY at Houston Police Federal Credit Union.

 For the security of knowing your money is kept safe from bank closures in a savings account, you will earn less interest on your deposit.
 However, it is worth keeping your cash liquid, especially with the current state of the economy.
 For most investing novices, any higher risk investment might feel a bit too intimidating at this time.

 How to Find the Best Savings Interest Rates

 Savings accounts are a safe and effective way to invest your money for future use.
-The FDIC insures the balance up to $250,000, per depositor, per institution, and you are guaranteed a rate of return on your deposit.
-Savings accounts are an extremely low risk investment, therefore, expect the average savings account interest rate is conservative at best.
+The FDIC insures balances up to $250,000, per depositor, per institution, and you are guaranteed a rate of return on your deposit.
+Savings accounts are an extremely low-risk investment, so expect the average savings account interest rate to be conservative.